 This page is an introduction to this degree programme

 This programme is accredited by the Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer for the 2014 -2021 student cohort intake.

 The Engineering (Mechanical with Business Finance) MEng is a challenging four-year programme designed to produce Mechanical Engineering graduates with a well-rounded understanding of economics, accounting and business practice.
 These skills are precisely those required by industry for graduates likely to be given significant managerial responsibility at an early stage in their career.

-Applying for the MEng rather than the three-year BEng allows you to fulfil the educational requirements for Chartered Engineer status with a single qualification.
+Applying for this MEng allows you to fulfil the educational requirements for Chartered Engineer status with a single qualification.

 You will study Mechanical Engineering (with Business Finance) in the context of our Integrated Engineering Programme, giving you the opportunity to: